History of the floppy disk: 5¼-inch minifloppy

 In 1978, I.T.C. (later called Verbatim), had approximately 35 percent of the estimated $135 million floppy disk market and sold 5¼-inch disks in large quantities for $1.50 each.

 Apple purchased bare Shugart SA400 drive mechanisms for their Disk II drive, which was then equipped with a custom Apple controller board and the faceplate stamped with the Apple logo.
-Steve Wozniak developed a recording scheme known as Group Coded Recording which allowed 140k of storage, well above the standard single-density 90k, although the price of 113k double density controllers fell not long after the Disk II's introduction.
-GCR recording used software means of detecting the track and sector being accessed, hence there was no need of hard sectored disks or even the index hole.
+Steve Wozniak developed a recording scheme known as Group Coded Recording which allowed 140 kB of storage, well above the standard single-density 90 kB, although the price of 113 kB double density controllers fell not long after the Disk II's introduction.
+GCR recording used software to detect the track and sector being accessed, hence there was no need for hard sector disks or even the index hole.

 Commodore also elected to use GCR recording (although a different variation not compatible with Apple's format) in their disk drive line.
-Tandy, however, used industry-standard FM on the TRS-80's disk drives, with stock Shugart SA400 drives, and so had a mere 85k of storage.
+Tandy, however, used industry-standard FM on the TRS-80's disk drives, with stock Shugart SA400 drives, and so had a mere 85 kB of storage.

 These early drives read only one side of the disk, leading to the popular budget approach of cutting a second write-enable slot and index hole into the carrier envelope and flipping it over (thus, the “flippy disk”) to use the other side for additional storage.
 This was considered risky by some as single sided disks were only certified by the manufacturer for single-sided use.
 The reasoning was that, when flipped, the disk would spin in the opposite direction inside its cover, so some of the dirt that had been collected by the fabric lining in the previous rotations would be picked up by the disk and dragged past the read/write head.

-Although hard sectored disks were used on some early 8" drives prior to the IBM 33FD (May 1973), they were never widely used in 5¼-inch form, although North Star clung to the format until they went bankrupt in 1984.
+Although hard sectored disks were used on some early 8-inch drives prior to the IBM 33FD (May 1973), they were never widely used in 5¼-inch form, although North Star clung to the format until they went bankrupt in 1984.